Kareeeeem/jpglitch/README.md

 ``

 There are a few optional parameters

-1.-a, --amount: This determines the hex value that is used to overwrite original values in the image data.
+1. -a, --amount: This determines the hex value that is used to overwrite original values in the image data.
 Value from 1 to 99
-1.-s --seed: This determines where in the image data the script starts overwriting data.
+1. -s --seed: This determines where in the image data the script starts overwriting data.
 Value from 1 to 99
-1.-i, --iterations: This determines how many times the script overwrites data.
+1. -i, --iterations: This determines how many times the script overwrites data.
 Value from 1-115
-1.--jpg: Normally the script will output to .png for stablity.
+1. --jpg: Normally the script will output to .png for stablity.
 We're pretty much corrupting files and unstabe jpegs are rendered differently by different platforms/browsers.
 Png is more stable, but you might want to keep doing stuff to it so use this if you want a jpeg.
-1.-o, --output: Specify the output filename.
+1. -o, --output: Specify the output filename.
 Defaults to originalname_glitched.extension

 When the optional parameters are not given it generates random values in the allowed ranges.
 This is closer to the original purpose.
 Glitches are